Eonil/Aliens/README.md

 License
 -------
-This library is licensed under MIT License.
+This library itself is licensed under MIT License.
+Anyway all inlcuded external libraries follows their own licensing models.
+Refer each project for their licenses.